1741, Surry County, VA

 second: by 1772 Feraby Jones

-and died in Surry County VA.
+who was born and died in Surry County VA.

 Hancock, daughter of John Hancock married in February, 1762 in Sussex County, Hartwell Philips, son of John Phillips and Martha